Financial planning tools and services to put you on the path to the future you want

-According to the U.S. Census Bureau, the typical American home has been getting bigger and bigger.
+According to the U.S. Census Bureau, the typical new American home has been getting bigger and bigger.
 In 1973, the nationwide average house size was 1,660 square feet.
-In 2013, the average size had grown to 2,261 square feet.
+In 2020, the average size has grown to 2,261 square feet.
 (And, Zillow says the median size of all single-family homes is 1,600–1,650 square feet.)

 Tiny houses are much much smaller than these averages.
 Tiny houses are not just small suburban bungalows as compared to McMansions.
-Tiny means very small – much smaller than average.
+Tiny means very small.
 In fact, some tiny homes are no larger than 100 square feet.
-That’s about the size of an average house’s master bathroom.
+That’s about the size of an average house’s bathroom.

 If you’re stuck thinking about how difficult it would be to live in your bathroom, step outside of that for just a moment.
 A tiny home doesn’t have to be that small.
-Many are closer to 400 or 500 square feet.
+Many are closer to 400–500 square feet.
 However, that’s still less than a quarter the size of a typical American home.

 Think you could live in that amount of space?
 A lot of people do, and many of them would never go back.

 There are a few key reasons retired people are pursuing tiny homes.

-Tiny homes are the ultimate in downsizing.
+Tiny homes are the ultimate downsize.
 Home equity is the biggest source of wealth for most people.
 Cashing out your regular home and moving into a tiny home can dramatically improve your retirement finances.

 Retirees talk a lot about downsizing.
 Moving to a tiny home is downsizing big time.

 Tiny homes are smaller, which means that they require less resources to build and keep running.
 They have a smaller physical footprint, but also a smaller environmental footprint.